emgarvey0228/07-2D-Platformer/README.md

 # 07-2D-Platformer
-A Godot project that implements save and load, contains enemies, movement, and a user- controlled player.
+A Godot project that implements save and load, contains enemies, movement, and a user- controlled player